FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 <h3>Oracle Node</h3>

-- Feature complete, but could most likely be improved once event monitoring is added to the sdk
+- Feature complete, but it could be improved to resemble something closer to chainlink once event monitoring is supported. the sdk

 <h3>Tests</h3>